Home

 In 1906, a group of local workers from the collieries began the welfare movement in Caerphilly.
 They established a welfare organisation within the town, donating a portion of their weekly wages into the fund.
 In 1925, Caerphilly Workmen's Hall was opened to the public, including a games room, a snooker room, a library and a reading room, as well as the main hall which hosted a cinema and entertainments.

 In the 1990s, Caerphilly Workmen's Hall was granted Grade II listed status.
-The Hall is owned by the Coal Industry Social and Welfare Organisation (CISWO) and run and maintained by a hardy group of volunteers.
+The Hall is run and maintained by a hardy group of volunteers.

 If you are interested in hiring the Hall for your event, we're always happy to talk about your needs.
 Please get in touch with us to have a chat or to arrange to come and have a look at the Hall.